 Upon completion of the project, the faculty sponsor of the student receiving the research scholarship must submit a faculty appraisal via online submission, which will be sent to the student to forward to their faculty member.
 If there are any problems, send an e-mail to Sophia Tsai (email@example.com).
 Please note the faculty appraisal may be shared with the student's donor(s).

-The faculty appraisal is due in mid-October following the award and must include on department letterhead:
+The faculty appraisal is due in mid-October following the award and must be included on department letterhead or the template emailed to scholarship recipients: